tobyfrancis/VGG16-Image-Feature-Mapping/README.md

 ## Motivation

 This tool was originally used to explore datasets of microstructure microscopy images.
-Traditional feature extraction methods (such as SIFT) were considerably less successful in grouping semantically similar images together (in terms of their microstructural constituents), and thus tool was created as an alternative method.
+Traditional feature extraction methods (such as SIFT) were considerably less successful in grouping semantically similar images together (in terms of their microstructural constituents), and thus this tool was created as an alternative method.

 ## Contributors